GoogleCloudPlatform/terraform-google-cloud-functions/docs/secure-cloud-function-on-foundation-3-0-0.md

 ]
 ```

-1. Conditionally grant to the networks step terraform service account the project IAM Admin role in the restricted shared project.
+1. Conditionally grant to the networks step terraform service account the project IAM Admin and Certificate Manager Owner roles in the restricted shared project.
-This is necessary for the serverless VPC access configuration.
+This is necessary for the configuration of the [Serverless VPC Access connector](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access) and the [Secure Web Proxy](https://cloud.google.com/secure-web-proxy/docs/overview).
 This role is granted here and not in the bootstrap step to limit the scope of this role effect.